 This behavior could be compared to a hug in the human world (though it’s best not to compare human and cat body languages as they are, to say the least, rather different).
 But then again, we rarely hug random persons, right?
 Just the ones we trust.
 (It is true, though, that hugs help us extract information through scent—if you like someone but aren’t sure how, chances are that you unconsciously liked his or her smell.)

 Have you ever been hugged by person you’re not that familiar with?
 It usually feels uncomfortable, at least on some level.
 You can try to play it cool, but you simultaneously hope it never happens again—and cats can experience similar feelings.

-And in the cat world it’s similar.
-Presenting a butt to another animal, places the cat in an extremely vulnerable posture, where he could not effectively defend himself; thus, if your cat shoves his butt in your face, or just sits with the back turned against you, he actually tells how great trust he has in you.
+Presenting his butt to another animal places the cat in a vulnerable posture where he can’t effectively defend himself.
+It is a behavior reserved for parties the animal feels comfortable with; thus, if your cat shoves his butt right in your face or sits with his back turned against you, you should feel special—you and your cat have a great bond.